STEM Extension OPT

 5. Pick up your materials from IO and prepare your application for USCIS.

-- You will receive a packet containing two I-20's, one to keep and one to send to USCIS with your OPT application.
+- You will receive a packet containing two I-20: one to keep and one to send to USCIS with your OPT application.
 Sign page 1 of each I-20.

 6. Mail your application to USCIS.

-Send your application to either the Phoenix or Dallas USCIS office, depending on your current U.S. state of residence.
+- Send your application to either the Phoenix or Dallas USCIS office, depending on your current U.S. state of residence.
+Please check with your IO advisor to see where you should mail your application.
+DO NOT E-FILE your application!

 7. Wait to receive EAD card in the mail.

-Once approved, you will receive a new EAD card that covers the extension of work authorization.
+Once approved, you will receive a new EAD card for your OPT STEM Extension.

 The following items need to be reviewed by the IO.
 Items marked with an asterisk also need to be submitted to USCIS: